sktime/sktime/GOVERNANCE.rst

 -  During this period, the PR can be merged if it has an approval and no rejection, but must be reverted if it receives a rejection in addition.
--  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of the next regular (bi-monthly) core developer meeting's agenda.
+-  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of agenda for the next developer meetup.
    In that meeting, a core developer is assigned to review, and approve or reject within 5 days of the meeting, excluding week-ends.